ezackr/BookBae/README.md

 ### Frontend:

 The *Frontend* folder stores all code relevant to the frontend of the project.
 This includes JS files, CSS files, markup, and more.
 As a general rule, the *Frontend* folder contains the code that the client will interact with (e.g., GUI).
 The *Frontend* folder should **not** store any of the project's functional Backend, which the user does not see.
+See ./frontend/README.md for instructions on how to build and test the frontend code.

 ### Backend:

 The *Backend* folder stores all code relevant to the backend of the project.
 This code is more functional than the frontend and is not accessible to the user.
 Instead, the *Backend* folder contains the code necessary for the application to operate properly (e.g., user-matching algorithms).
 For this project, backend code is primarily written in Java.
-The *Backend* folder also contains subfolders separating the Java code from its test suites (see ./backend/README.md for more).
+The *Backend* folder also contains subfolders separating the Java code from its test suites.
+See ./backend/README.md for instructions on how to build and test the backend code.

 ### Database: